 You can also use the following tips:

-✓ Look for Gluten-Free labels, most manufacturer mark their products.
+✓ Look for Gluten-Free labels, most manufacturers mark their products.

 ✓ Always look at the ingredient list on the product.

-✓ Any product having specific wheat or oat listed in the ingredients should be avoided.
+✓ Any product having specific wheat or oats listed in the ingredients should be avoided.
 A shortlist is provided below for such ingredients.

 ✓ After applying cosmetics to the facial or hair area, wash your hands immediately.